exis-io/exis-io.github.io/pages/security/Security.md

 Exis integrates common network security patterns, including authorization, authentication, protection of live communication, and protection of static data.
 A Public Key Infrastructure underpins the security model.

+## Credentials

+Credentials consist of a certificate, public key, and private key.
+Together all three can be used to uniquely identify an [[agent|Agent]] to the fabric and other agents.
+The certificate binds the name of the [[domain|Domain]] to the public key and is signed by the domain which created it.

+After creation, an agent must obtain some set of [credentials][creds] in order to access the fabric.
+Credentials are some set of data which the agent can use to prove its identity and protect its communications.

+### Certificate Flows

+Flows relating to the secure transfer of keys, certificates, etc.

+#### End to End Flow

+The process by which two agents establish a secure end-to-end channel.

+#### Multi End to End Flow

+The process by which a set of agents establish a secure end-to-end channel for publish.

 <!-- After creation, an agent must obtain some set of [credentials][creds] in order to access the fabric.
 Credentials are some set of data which the agent can use to prove its identity and protect its communications.